How to Choose the Right Industrial Floor Cleaning Equipment

 Defining your cleaning parameters

 Choosing the right equipment for your facility can be tricky.
-Before you start looking, we recommend you define these cleaning parameters:
+Before you start looking, consider these questions:

-For assistance defining those parameters, please contact us!
-We are happy to help you determine the correct machine for your application and demonstrate machines in your facility.
-Here’s a thought to keep in mind—we also offer you the option to rent equipment before you make a purchase decision at all.
+For assistance defining those parameters, feel free to contact us!
+We are here to help you you determine the correct machine for your needs and can even demonstrate machines in your facility.
+Remember, you can rent equipment before you make a purchase decision at all.

 But let’s not get ahead of ourselves.
-Once you’ve defined your cleaning parameters and start looking at actual machines, you’ll be faced with these decisions.
+Once you’ve defined your cleaning parameters, you’ll need to explore the types of machines available.

 Types of Industrial Floor Cleaning Equipment